Temporary Gun Violence Restraining Orders (21 days):

-- When attending the hearing, bring any documents (see list below) that help prove the reasons you think a one-year GVRO (Form GV-130) is necessary.
+- When attending the hearing, bring any documents (see list below) that help prove the reasons you think a final GVRO (Form GV-130) is necessary.
 Also bring 2 copies of all GVRO forms filed with the court, including the Proof of Service, if applicable.
 Some of the documents and other evidence that may help your case include:

 - Witnesses or written statements from witnesses (use form MC-030)